QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 firms in industry $i$ are able to infer the noisy signal about the demand shock received by firms in industry $-i$.

-We shall eventually verify this assertion  by using a guess and verify tactic. [^footnote0]
+We shall verify this assertion  by using a guess and verify tactic that involves running a least squares regression and inspecting its $R^2$. [^footnote0]

 ## Equilibrium Conditions

-It is convenient to solve the firm’s problem without uncertainty  by forming the Lagrangian:
+It is convenient to solve a firm’s problem without uncertainty  by forming the Lagrangian:

 $$